 The Air Force annually trains approximately 1,300 conscripts for air defence tasks.
-Half of these are trained in the Air Force Academy in Tikkakoski.
-Conscript training is also provided in the Satakunta Air Command in Pirkkala, and the Karelia Air Command in Rissala.
-Conscripts serving in the Lapland Air Wing in Rovaniemi serve under the administration of the Jaeger Brigade.
-It is possible to enter military service in the Air Force either by applying separately for specialist courses, or through the call-ups.
-Both of these possibilities can lead to the career of an NCO or officer, which means that your service location can also become your future workplace!
+Half of them are trained at the Air Force Academy in Tikkakoski.
+Conscript training is also provided at Satakunta Air Command in Pirkkala, and Karelia Air Command in Rissala.
+At Lapland Air Command in Rovaniemi, the conscripts serve administratively under the Jaeger Brigade after their service that had started at the Air Force Academy and after also completing their special training there.
+It is possible to enter conscript service in the Air Force either by applying to special courses through a separate application process, or through call-ups.
+Both of these paths can lead to the career of an NCO or officer, which means that your service location can also become your future workplace!

 Service begins in January or July.
 During the basic training phase, all conscripts receive the same basic training of a combatant as in all services.
 After this the training diverges according to tasks.
 The service periods in the Air Force are 165, 255 or 347 days.
 Training for leadership tasks always lasts 347 days.
-All Air Force NCO courses enable possible entry onto the Reserve Officer Course.
+Air Force NCO courses (excluding the Control and Reporting Centre Programme) enable possible entry onto the Reserve Officer Course.
 The Defence Forces' leadership training is highly regarded in the civilian labour market.

-Women can apply for voluntary military service in the Air Force through selection events or special forces /tasks application.
-Women applying to the special forces/tasks fill in the special forces/tasks application form and send their applications along with appendices to their own Regional Office.
+Women can apply to voluntary military service in the Air Force through selection events or by applying to a special course.
+Women applying to the special forces/ tasks fill in the special forces/tasks application form and volunteer military service application form and send these application forms along with appendices to their regional office.